 I make a good living and can afford to be selective with the clients I take.

 What was your worst day so far as an entrepreneur and what was your best day?
 What happened on those days?

 Best day was getting a $200k verdict against a collection agency.

 Worst time was when I was running it while my mom had cancer (and only a couple weeks left).

-I can’t remember the details, but someone was a total asshole about my not getting back to them as fast as they wanted.
-Some people are assholes.
+I can’t remember the details, but someone was hard on me about my not getting back to them as fast as they wanted.
+Some people are difficult.